FredHutch/plucky-penguin/README.md

 pip install -r ./requirements.txt
 ```

-There may be other versions that work, but the TensorFlow and Keras versions indicated in that file are about the latest versions that are compatible with keras_experimental
+> There may be other versions that work, but the TensorFlow and Keras versions indicated in that file are about the latest versions that seem to be compatible with keras_experimental

 Last it's necessary to install keras_experimental.
 Make sure the virtualenv is activated and run: